 The ballot measure passed in Arizona, for example, stipulates that from July, people in the state will be able to apply to have minor possession and cultivation offences expunged – and official agencies will have to show "by clear and convincing evidence" why such requests shouldn't be granted.
 Historically, about 10,000 Arizonans annually have received such convictions and more than 200 are currently imprisoned for possession-only offences.
 The measure also provides for 26 "social equity" licences to supply cannabis to be granted to "individuals from communities disproportionately impacted by the enforcement of previous marijuana laws."

-In New Jersey, where voters overwhelmingly opted to legalise cannabis, legislators have been left to fill in regulatory detail and have.
+In New Jersey, where voters overwhelmingly opted to legalise cannabis, legislators have been left to fill in regulatory detail and have responded to pressure to add social equity provisions to a final bill.
 Although state Senate and Assembly bills have yet to be reconciled, both would direct a portion of sales taxes revenues (70% of them in the Senate's case) into community programmes such as mentoring, tutoring, legal aid and health care.
 Both versions also provide for the new industry regulator to levy an "optional" Social Equity Excise Fee on growers, which would be spent in non-white communities disproportionately impacted by the years of prohibition.

 Meanwhile, in Virginia, which is preparing a bill to legalise cannabis without a referendum, governor Ralph Northam has promised an emphasis on social equity provisions in a forthcoming bill, declaring that cannabis laws “have been based originally in discrimination and undoing these harms means things like social equity licenses, access to capital, community reinvestment and sealing or expunging people’s prior records."